-We already have discussed how to convert a DEB package to an Arch Linux package format with Debtap utility.
-We also have seen how to use Alien tool to convert Linux packages to different formats.
-Today, we will be discussing yet another Linux package converter tool named Arch2appimage.
-In this guide, we will see a brief introduction to Arch2appimage, and how to install Arch2appimage in Linux and how to convert Arch Linux packages to AppImage format with Arch2appimage application.
+We have already discussed how to convert DEB packages to Arch Linux packages with the Debtap utility, and how to use Alien to convert Linux packages to different formats.
+Today, we will be discussing another Linux package converter tool called Arch2appimage.
+In this guide, we will provide a brief introduction to Arch2appimage, explain how to install it in Linux, and show you how to convert Arch Linux packages to AppImage format using Arch2appimage.

 Arch2appimage is a Python script to convert any Arch linux package (official/AUR) to an AppImage format.
 Arch2appimage downloads the AUR source code, compiles it and finally converts the package to an AppImage executable file.